 For my money, I like inside round the best.
 It is lean but not too lean.
 It is very flavourful, and it is relatively cheap compared to other cuts of beef.
 Some other cuts you can use are Sirloin Tip, pictured below.
 Beef shank, which is sold as Osso Bucco.
 Brisket, or even short rib.
-The last three options, shank, brisket and short rib, used to be very cheap but now are on the higher end of costs.
+The last three options, shank, brisket, and short rib, used to be very cheap but are now at a higher cost.
 So really, you are looking at inside round or sirloin tip as your best options.

 You've bought a roast, you got it home, and you're ready to cut it up.
 What now?
 There are really only two things that you need to think about at this point.
-The first is how big do you want to cut your chunks of beef?
-I prefer to cut them fairly large up to an inch and a half cubed.
+The first is how big you want to cut your chunks of beef.
+I prefer to cut them fairly large, up to an inch and a half cubed.
 But the size is completely up to you.
 The other thing you have to think about is cleaning the beef.
-Cleaning means to cut away any gristle, sinew, or any other unwanted bits.
+Cleaning means cutting away any gristle, sinew, or any other unwanted bits.
 Essentially, if it isn't meat, and it isn't fat, get rid of it.

 Because a stew is made up of only a handful of ingredients, it is important to get the most flavour out of those ingredients as possible.
 The key to getting the most flavour out of your ingredients is colour.
 You need to brown your meat.
 I suggest spreading the beef out on a lightly oiled baking sheet and roasting it in the oven at 400°f for 15 to 25 minutes, depending on how big you cut your beef.
 Once it is browned, it can be added to the rest of the stew ingredients.

 The stews that I grew up with and mostly make now all have pretty much the same ingredients in them.
 The base vegetables are onion, garlic, and celery.
-On top of those are carrot, turnip, parsnips, potato and cabbage.
-I also like to add some mushroom to the mix to bulk up that meaty flavour.
+On top of those are carrots, turnips, parsnips, potatoes and cabbage.
+I also like to add some mushrooms to the mix to bulk up that meaty flavour.
 The only vegetable on that list I didn't use in the example below is parsnip, but only because I forgot to pick some up.

 As with the meat, I like large chunks of vegetables in my stew.
 You can't really tell from the pictures, but the vegetables are diced to about one-inch cubes.
 If you cut your vegetables smaller than I do, you will have to adjust the cooking time accordingly.